BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 ![Creating a VM snapshot](img/vm_snapshot.png)
 :   Creating a VM snapshot

-Adding a decent description will save you the misery of having the search through the snapshots for the correct state if your VM should fail.
+Adding a decent description will save you the misery of having to search through the snapshots for the correct state if your VM should fail.

 You could even do this after every LAB session.